synshop/rtfm/docs/admins/Traffic-Light.md

 ## Lights

-Lights are regular 100w bulbs.
+Lights are Lights are A19 LED 14w (100w equivalent).
 You can swing the front of the fixture open to replace them when they go out.

 ## Controller Box